wp-plugins/jm-twitter-cards/readme.txt

 = The plugin generates a lot of images (different sizes) = I can be a problem when you work with HD and/or a lot of images.
 So you can use plugins that just delete unused image, e.g <a href="http://wordpress.org/plugins/dnui-delete-not-used-image-wordpress/">DNUI</a>

+= How do I use the custom fields option? =
+Basically you provide your custom field keys in plugin option page and then it will grab datas.

 ––––
 En Français
 –––––––––––––––––––––––––––––––––––